jmorris0x0/terraform-provider-k8sconnect/README.md

     }
   }
 }

+# Deploy workloads immediately - no waiting for provider configuration!
+resource "k8sconnect_object" "cert_manager" {
+  yaml_body          = file("cert-manager.yaml")
+  cluster_connection = local.cluster_connection
+}
 ```

 That's it.
-The connection is inline—Terraform can resolve the outputs, and everything applies in one run.
+The connection is defined once and reused—Terraform can resolve the outputs, and everything applies in one run.

 ---